benboughton1/slate/source/index.html.md

 **File Types:**

 *tif* - a TIF file.
 The most frequently used value as the data types listed above are all delivered in a TIF format file.

+*png* - a PNG file.
+PNG images can be viewed in a web browser.
+Only valid for RGB and SVIER data types.

 *csv* - a CSV (Comma Seperated) list of all the boundary points for the polygon where each row defines an x, y, z point